Your browser is unsupported

 Policy History:

-• Original policy approved in January 2006 (EP-06.03).
+• Original policy approved in January 2006 (EP-06.03)

-• Updated policy approved by the Senate Committee on Educational Policy (SCEP) on March 3, 2011.
+• Updated policy approved on March 17, 2011.

-• Policy approved by the UIC Senate on March 17, 2011.
+• Current policy approved by the UIC Senate on March 12, 2025

 Procedures: View the procedures for creating, revising, and eliminating joint programs.